tiy-houston-q3-rails/day-19/README.md

 Create an application to track homework assignments.
 * This application should have users, assignments, and completed assignments (turn-ins?
 This needs a decent name.)
 * An assignment has a title, description, assigned date, and due date.
 All of the above are required.
-The description is in Markdown and should render correctly.
+The description should render correctly.
 * Each user can complete each assignment, making a record of that completion.
 * Users have to be able to log in.
 You can make a simple login or use another gem if you think that's a good idea.
 * Each person has a page that shows their assignments and whether or not they've completed each one.